traverseda/iiab-searchServices/README.md

      but you need to feed it files not web pages.
 Created for the-eye-dot-eu, a large public archive of mostly pdfs and epubs.

-# Performance

-Python whoosh seems to perform a bit slower that xapian at retrieval, but indexes a fair bit faster.

 # Technology

 We use the "whoosh" search engine because it's reasonably responive, doesn't